Bushido: The Way of the Warrior

 The principles of the code of bushido includes:

-“A samurai was essentially a man of action.” ~ Inazo Nitobe
+“A samurai was essentially a man of action.”

-In my email newsletters, I present and discuss the seven bushido principles to assist in your daily lives.
-It is one thing to have knowledge, but practical applications can change our world; Sharpen Your Sword and Let the Journey Begin!
+In my weekly email newsletters, I present and discuss the seven bushido principles as a means to assist in your daily lives.
+Imagine a world where everyone responded using the principles of Bushido in their personal and professional lives!
+Now is the time to: Sharpen Your Sword and Let the Journey Begin!